antiKk/muOS-Overlays/README.md

 # muOS-Overlays
-A collection of Overlays for use in muOS os the Anbernic RG35XX series handhelds
+A collection of Overlays for use in muOS on the Anbernic RG35XX series handhelds